qureshiaquib/qureshiaquib.github.io/_posts/2024-3-7-lighthouse-stepbystep.md

 ![a](/assets/06032024/picture16.jpg)

-You as a customer can also delete delegation of service provide.
+You as a customer can also delete delegation of service provider.

 ![a](/assets/06032024/picture17.jpg)

-Conclusion: I trust this guide helps you in configuring Azure Lighthouse and navigating the complexities of managing multi-tenant organizations from a single console
+Conclusion: I trust this guide helps you in configuring Azure Lighthouse and navigating the complexities of managing multi-tenant organizations from a single console.

+Happy Learning!